 Hand luggage essentials for young kids to keep them comfortable

 We may be long past the nappy stage, but I never leave home without baby wipes and nappy bags.
+They were a staple in our baby carry bag and still are today.
 Wipes are so handy for not only cleaning sticky hands and mucky faces, you can also use them to wipe down the tray table.
-And nappy bags are brilliant rubbish/garbage bags for all the rubbish you accumulate on a flight.
+And nappy bags/diaper sacks are brilliant rubbish/garbage bags for all the rubbish you accumulate on a flight.
 I sometimes wonder where it all comes from.
 They also hang off the tray table hook easily.

 Entertainment hand luggage essentials for young kids